Last Updated on January 8, 2023 by Maryam Siddiqui

 - People with renal problems;

-However, if by some unfortunate circumstance you need surgery, you are exempt from paying.
+If by some unfortunate circumstance, you need surgery, you are exempt from paying.

 Using SNS 24

-In Portugal, every single public healthcare patient has a personalized and structured history of consultations, exams, vaccines, and so on, that are shared with private healthcare and among doctors.
-This facilitates diagnosis and communication between hospitals, health centers and private doctors.
+Every public healthcare patient in Portugal has a personalized and structured history of consultations, exams, vaccines, and so on that are shared with private healthcare and among doctors.
+This facilitates diagnosis and communication between hospitals, health centers, and private doctors.

 You also have access to all records via the SNS 24 app, which shows you what vaccines and appointments you had, what fees you paid, what medications you have a prescription for, and so on.

-Other foreigners in Portugal, however, must obtain a Número de Utente, a user number of the National Healthcare.
+Other foreigners from outside the Eurozone must obtain a Número de Utente, a user number of the National Healthcare.
 To do so, your legal status in Portugal must be regularized.
 You must have either a visa or residence card within the expiry date.
 This way, you have access to the same rights under the same conditions.

-Furthermore, there are some countries with bilateral treaties with Portugal that also share the rights of Portuguese citizens, namely: Andorra, Québec, Morocco e Tunisia.
+Furthermore, some countries with bilateral treaties with Portugal also share the rights of Portuguese citizens, namely: Andorra, Québec, Morocco e Tunisia.

-With a Utente Number in hands, you shall have no problems accessing the Portuguese Public Healthcare System.
+With a Utente Number in hand, you shall have no problems accessing the Portuguese Public Healthcare System.